 The more a customer hears about your program, the more likely they are to join.
 The tenth time a customer hears about joining your text marketing list, it’ll be a reminder of just how frequently they visit your location.
 And since your texts offer deals and discounts for loyalty, it’s only natural they subscribe!

 Your text messages should contain information specific to that channel.
-If a subscriber is getting a text with the same information they read in an email and on Instagram, they’re going to feel less enthusiastic about your messages.
+If a contact is getting a text with the same information they read in an email and on Instagram, they’re going to feel less enthusiastic about your messages.

 People want to subscribe because of the promise of exclusive offers or information.
 So it’s important to check yourself regularly to make sure you’re delivering content of value.

 This tip shouldn’t come as a surprise.
 The truth is, the “promotional” period for text marketing is never really over.
-If you treat your number and keyword(s) like they’re brand new all the time, you will continue to see new subscribers trickle in.
+If you treat your number and keyword(s) like they’re brand new all the time, you will continue to see new contacts trickle in.
 A good rule of thumb is to include that information with all branded material moving forward!

 So, in summary, just remember these three important takeaways:

-Follow those guidelines and we bet you’ll be in our SimpleTexting hall of fame before you can say “have you heard about our text club?”
+Follow those guidelines and we bet you’ll be in our SimpleTexting hall of fame before you can say “Have you heard about our text club?”